ericsonga/APCSAReview/_sources/Unit4-Iteration/FRQcalendar.rst

         If firstDayOfYear(2019) returns 2 for a Tuesday for 1/1/2019, what day of the week from (0-6 where 0 is Sunday) is Jan.
 8th 2019?

-   If we used the formula in exercise 4-10-4 above for the date in exercise 4-10-5 above, we would get 10:
+   If we used the formula in the exercise above for the date 1/8/2019, we would get 9:

-   - firstDayOfYear(2019) + dayOfYear(1,8,2019) - 1 = 2 + 8 = 10
+   - firstDayOfYear(2019) + dayOfYear(1,8,2019) - 1 = 2 + 8 - 1 = 9

-   But there is no 10th day of week.
+   But there is no 9th day of week.
 There are only 7 days of the week.
 So when we reach a Sunday, we must start back at 0.
 This is a place where the mod operator % is useful.
+Note that 9 % 7 = 2 which means that 1/8/2019 is the 2nd day of the week starting at 0.

 The FRQ that involves writing an expression will probably use the **mod % operator**.
 Remember these tips about when to use the mod operator: